 6. Click a few OKs, and you are all set.

 - This only applies to VPN setups that use Windows 7 default VPN connection and Windows Server RRAS as remote VPN server.
-This will not work exactly the same on the different setup.
-However, the concept still applies.
+This will not work exactly the same on the different configuration, though, the concept still applies.